Coronavirus Hit on U.S. Economy May Linger Until 2029; Indian Cases Keep Surging -- Update

 National: The first major federal effort to measure the deadly impact of the new coronavirus in nursing homes found about 26,000 deaths, a total that likely falls short of showing the full toll on some of the most vulnerable Americans.
 The survey of nursing homes, released Monday by the Centers for Medicare and Medicaid Services, showed 25,923 resident deaths and 449 deaths among staff.
 But the CMS rule that mandated the data collection didn't require nursing homes to report deaths and cases that occurred before early May.

-Infection Rates, Lives Lost: More than 1.81 million people have been infected in the U.S. and more than 105,000 have died, according to data compiled by Johns Hopkins University.
-More than 6.27 million people have been infected world-wide, and more than 375,000 have died, according to Johns Hopkins data.
+Infection Rates, Lives Lost: More than 1.81 million people have been infected in the U.S. and more than 105,000 have died of the Covid-19 disease caused by the virus, according to data compiled by Johns Hopkins University.
+More than 6.28 million people have been infected world-wide, and more than 375,000 have died, according to Johns Hopkins data.
+Experts caution that official numbers likely understate the extent of the pandemic.

 Economy: The U.S. economy could take the better part of a decade to fully recover from the coronavirus pandemic and related shutdowns.
 The Congressional Budget Office, a nonpartisan legislative agency, said the sharp contraction triggered by the coronavirus caused it to mark down its 2020-30 forecast for U.S. economic output by a cumulative $7.9 trillion, or 3% of gross domestic product, relative to its January projections.
 GDP isn't expected to catch up to the previously forecast level until the fourth quarter of 2029, the CBO said.